What Small Business Owners Need To Know About HTTP vs HTTPS

 HTTPS, SEO & Marketing

-- Preserves Google Analytics data accuracy when users cross from HTTPS over to HTTP sites
+- Preserves Google Analytics data accuracy when users cross from HTTPS sites over to HTTP sites.

 - Implement 301 redirects on a page-by-page basis if urls structure changes, otherwise work with your server admin to redirect all your site’s pages from http to https.